 The Company computes net income (loss) per share in accordance with ASC 260, Earnings Per Share ("EPS").
 Under the provisions of ASC 260, basic net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted-average number of common shares outstanding during the period.
 Diluted net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted-average number of common and common equivalent shares outstanding during the period.
 However, common shares that are considered anti-dilutive are excluded from the computation of diluted EPS.
-Since the Company had a loss during the three months ended March 31, 2024 and 2023, the basic and diluted net loss per share is the same.
+Since the Company had a loss during the three and six months ended June 30, 2024 and 2023, the basic and diluted net loss per share is the same.

-Potentially dilutive securities not included in the computation of loss per share for the three months ended March 31, 2024 stock options to purchase 2,485,000 shares of common stock, pre-funded warrant to purchase 28,014,540 shares of common stock and warrants to purchase 1,800,000 shares of common stock.
-Potentially dilutive securities not included in the computation of loss per share for the three months ended March 31, 2023, include stock options to purchase 2,360,000 shares of common stock, pre-funded warrant to purchase 28,014,540 shares of common stock, and warrants to purchase 161,500 shares of common stock.
+Potentially dilutive securities not included in the computation of loss per share for the three and six months ended June 30, 2024 stock options to purchase 2,465,000 shares of common stock, pre-funded warrant to purchase 28,014,540 shares of common stock and warrants to purchase 1,800,000 shares of common stock.
+Potentially dilutive securities not included in the computation of loss per share for the three months ended June 30, 2023, include stock options to purchase 2,360,000 shares of common stock, pre-funded warrant to purchase 0,000 shares of common stock, pre-funded warrant to purchase 28,014,540 shares of common stock, and warrants to purchase 161,500 shares of common stock.